shorock/islandora_composer/README.md

 `composer require islandora/islandora_solution_pack_audio`

-`composer require islandora/islandora:1.x-dev` (git clones HEAD for you... you could set everything to 1.x-dev for bleeding-edge, or maybe a CI script)
+`composer require islandora/islandora:1.x-dev` (git clones HEAD for you... you could set everything to 1.x-dev for bleeding-edge, or perhaps a CI script)

-`composer require drupal/panels`
+`composer require drupal/panels` or other drupal mods

 ## To consider

-It would be fairly easy to build pseudo-modules that would automatically bring in JS libraries.
+It would be fairly easy to build "drupal-library" pseudo-modules using this technique that would automatically bring in JS libraries.